Applying for National Scholarships--Overview of the Process

 Campus nominating committees

-Some scholarships require that students be nominated by their institutions in order to apply.
-A committee of faculty (some from your field) and/or administrators review drafts of applications, essays, and recommendation letters, and an unofficial transcript to nominate candidates.
-Some programs (e.g., Truman, Udall, and Goldwater) limit the number of nominations from each institution.
+For scholarships that require nomination, a committee of faculty (some from your field) and/or administrators review drafts of applications, essays, and recommendation letters, and an unofficial transcript to nominate candidates.
+Some programs (e.g., Truman, Udall, and Goldwater) limit the number of nominations each institution can make.
 Students work with the national scholarship coordinator, faculty, and mentors to develop drafts for review prior to and after the internal campus deadline.